gleez/cms/modules/unittest/guide/unittest.testing.md

 # Usage

-	$ phpunit --bootstrap=index.php modules/unittest/tests.php
+	$ phpunit --bootstrap=modules/unittest/bootstrap.php modules/unittest/tests.php

-Of course, you'll need to make sure the path to the tests.php file is correct.
-If you want you can copy it to a more accessible location
+Alternatively you can use a phpunit.xml to have a more fine grained control over which tests are included and which files are whitelisted.

+Make sure you only whitelist the highest files in the cascading filesystem, else you could end up with a lot of "class cannot be redefined" errors.

+If you use the tests.php testsuite loader then it will only whitelist the highest files. see config/unittest.php for details on configuring the tests.php whitelist.

 ## Writing tests